 Does your diet make it necessary to supplement?
 If so, what and how much?

 Lifestyle and nutritional habits can leave you deficient in essential nutrients.
 Even with efforts of eating a little healthier, research shows that chemical-laden and nutrient-deficient foods don’t provide everything our bodies need to reach optimal health.
-Americans are lacking adequate nutrient intake.
-When nutrients are deficient in our diet, we lose energy, are more prone to disease, and can create reactions in our bodies that turn on fat storage sensors.
-When we make small consistent improvements in our nutritional intake, great health benefits of increased energy, vitality, disease resistance, and excess fat loss begin.
+Americans lack adequate nutrient intake.
+When nutrients are deficient in our diet, we lose energy, are more prone to disease, and can create reactions in our bodies that activate fat storage sensors.
+When we make small consistent improvements in our nutritional intake, significant health benefits of increased energy, vitality, disease resistance, and excess fat loss begin.

 Consume more healthy Non-GMO grains daily.
 Eat some organic or pesticide/chemical free fruits and vegetables while lowering your meat intake.
 Focus on eating more proteins from healthy grain and vegetable sources.